 - For extra safety, pack small boxes into larger boxes and fill them with packing peanuts.

 - When loading those artwork boxes into the truck, always avoid laying them flat: Boxes containing artwork should be loaded vertically into the truck and should be firmly fixed to prevent them from moving during the transportation.

 In case you need a professional moving company

-On the other hand, a professional moving company can help make your move less stressful.
+On the other hand, a professional moving company can pack and move fine art smoothly and stress-free.
 They can help pack and unpack your fine arts, and they can also move your furniture and other large items. if you decide to hire a professional packing and moving company, then consider these tips: